tlm-solutions/r09-receiver/README.md

 DECODER\_IF | int of IF value for SDR
-DECODER\_BB | int of BB value for SDR DECODER\_DEVICE\_STRING | device string for osmosdr
+DECODER\_BB | int of BB value for SDR DECODER\_DEVICE\_STRING | device string for osmosdr DECODER\_PROMETHEUS\_ADDRESS | the address where the appliaction is listening on for prometheus metric extraction (Format is host:port)

 ## building with nix flakes